algosup/2022-2023-project-1-smart-signage-Project-6-group/Documents/Functionnal.md

 Assumptions are future situations, beyond the control of the project, whose outcomes influence the success of a project.
 Constraints are limitations on the project that are beyond the control of the project team.
 The following assumptions and constraints apply to this project:

 Assumptions:
-- Availability of the Hardware
+- Availability of the hardware
 - Developments in future technologies

 Constraints: